The Yarawindah Brook Project is an early stage, underexplored Nickel-Copper-Cobalt project.

 Yarawindah Brook is located 130km northeast of Perth, in agricultural land near the township of New Norcia.
 The Project has had only limited nickel, copper and cobalt exploration despite a favourable regional setting, prospective geology and near-surface occurrences of nickel and copper.
 Historic exploration has focussed primarily on a small platinum and palladium (PGE’s) resource which the Company views as a “path-finder” anomaly for massive nickel-copper-cobalt sulphides.

-The Company has been encouraged by exploration results to date and has added additional tenements along strike, taking the total land position to 146km2.
+Recognising the prospectivity of the region, Cassini has added additional tenements along strike, taking the total land position to 146km2.

 The Company is currently seeking an access agreement with the local landholders and environmental approvals in preparation for drill testing.